-For comparison purposes this is an engraving of the French Salon at the Louvre in 1785, about the same period.
-The most notable difference is that the majority of paintings are history paintings.
+• For comparison purposes this is an engraving of the French Salon at the Louvre in 1785, about the same period.
+The room is less crowded and the most notable difference is that the majority of the paintings are history paintings.
+There is no 'line' and, in general, the larger paintings are displayed higher up the wall.